Blackbuck National Park, India: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, D and M. Take care to pick the right type.
-The majority of adapters currently available are just plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most areas.
+A plug adapter that supports outlet types C, D and M. Be sure to pick the correct type.
+A lot of adapters currently being sold are just plug changers and expect your electronics to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should work in most places.

 September